myusp/waha-api-client-ts/README.md

 - `star()` - Star/unstar message
 - `getMessages()` / `getMessagesAlt()` - Get messages
 - `checkNumberStatus()` - Check if number is on WhatsApp

+## Migration / Compatibility notes

+We made the client follow the OpenAPI canonical endpoints for sending messages.
+Concretely:

+- The library now uses the documented POST endpoints such as `POST /api/sendText`, `POST /api/sendImage`, `POST /api/sendFile`, `POST /api/sendVoice`, and `POST /api/sendVideo` and includes the required `session` field in the request body when calling those endpoints.
+- Legacy/alternative helpers (for example `sendTextGet()`, `getMessagesAlt()`, `sendTextAlt()`) remain in the client for backwards compatibility but are annotated as deprecated in the source.
+Prefer the modern methods such as `sendText()` and `getMessages(chatId)`.

+If you previously relied on internal session-prefixed send URLs (e.g. `/api/{session}/messages/text`), update your calls to use the canonical methods above.
+If you need the library to retain automatic fallback to legacy endpoints (try canonical first, fallback to legacy), tell me and I can add graceful retry/fallback behavior.

 ### 💬 Chat Management (16 methods)
 - `getChats()` - Get all chats